HunnyJummani/spree_payu_gateway_ext/README.md

 4. Restart your server

   If your server was running, restart it so that it can find the assets properly.

+## Note:
+    Gem uses `gem comfig` to handle the configurations for host URLs.
+If you are using different port then just make sure you make changes in the `settings/environment.yml` files.

 ## Testing